sabledb-io/sabledb/docs/design/overview.md

 ## Overview

-This chapter covers the overall design choices made when building `SableDb`.
+This chapter covers the overall design choices made when building `SableDB`.

-The networking layer of SableDb uses a lock free design. i.e. once a connection is assigned to a worker thread it does not interact with any other threads or shared data structures.
+The networking layer of SableDB uses a lock free design. i.e. once a connection is assigned to a worker thread it does not interact with any other threads or shared data structures.

 Having said that, there is one obvious "point" that requires locking: the storage.
-The current implementation of `SableDb` uses `RocksDb` as its storage engine (but it can, in principal, work with other storage engines like [`Sled`][1]), even though the the storage itself is thread-safe, `SableDb` still needs to provide atomicity for multiple database access (consider the `ValKey`'s
+The current implementation of `SableDB` uses `RocksDb` as its storage engine (but it can, in principal, work with other storage engines like [`Sled`][1]), even though the the storage itself is thread-safe, `SableDB` still needs to provide atomicity for multiple database access (consider the `ValKey`'s
-`getset` command which requires to perform both `get` and `set` in a single operation) - `SableDb` achieves this by using a shard locking (more details on this later).
+`getset` command which requires to perform both `get` and `set` in a single operation) - `SableDB` achieves this by using a shard locking (more details on this later).

-By default, `SableDb` listens on port `6379` for incoming connections.
+By default, `SableDB` listens on port `6379` for incoming connections.
 A newly arrived connection is then assigned to a worker thread (using simple round-robin method).
 The worker thread spawns a [local task][2] (A task, is tokio's implementation for [green threads][3]) which performs the TLS handshake (if dictated by the configuration) and then splits the connection stream into two:

 - Reader end
 - Writer end

 Each end of the stream is then passed into a newly spawned [local task][2] for handling

-Below is a diagram shows the main components within `SableDb`:
+Below is a diagram shows the main components within `SableDB`:

 ![main-components](../images/main-components.svg)

 ## Acceptor thread

-The main thread of `SableDb` - after spawning the worker threads - is used as the TCP acceptor thread.
+The main thread of `SableDB` - after spawning the worker threads - is used as the TCP acceptor thread.
-Unless specified otherwise, `SableDb` listens on port 6379.
+Unless specified otherwise, `SableDB` listens on port 6379.
 Every incoming connection is moved to a thread for later handling so the acceptor can accept new connections

 ## TLS handshake